3 Days In Carpathia was originally thought to be a sequel to the popular Valkyrie 17 game by George Stone and The Ram Jam Corp.

 Promising indeed, though it is unknown why it was never finished or released – even how far exactly it got.
 Its unlikely that it was finished, due to sources revealed below.

 Hugh Riley, popular for his work on Last Ninja 2, worked on this game a few years earlier.
-Thanks to Hugh and Jazzcat for his interview, we are now able to see some of the remains of 3 Days In Carpathia.
+Thanks to Hugh and Jazzcat for his interview, we are now able to see some of the remains of the game.
 Although not much, you can see some of the graphics in action which Hugh managed to salvage from some of his disks back in 2001.

 It’s believed that more exists, though in the years since – Hugh hasn’t found anything more to show.